Find Affordable College Courses

 Hartford, CT

-Trinity College did quite well in this year’s ranking of the most popular places for electrical engineering students to get a bachelor’s degree.
-It came in at #8 on the list.
-Trinity Bantams is a small private not-for-profit school located in the city of Hartford.
+Trinity College ranked #8 on this year’s Most Popular Electrical Engineering Bachelor’s Degree Schools in Connecticut list.
+Trinity Bantams is a small private not-for-profit school located in the medium-sized city of Hartford.

 Best Electrical Engineering Colleges in the New England Region